hujhax/austin-improv-wiki/Paul Normandin.md

 * *Beyond Our Backyard Storytelling Performer*
 * *The Living Room Performer*
 * *The Listening Room Performer*
-* *[https://www.facebook.com/DWTSAustinStorytellingSalon/ Drinking with the Saints Performer, Host, and Producer]* (2018 -)
+* *[https://www.facebook.com/DWTSAustinStorytellingSalon/ Drinking with the Saints Performer, Host, and Producer]* (2018 - 2023)
+* *[https://www.nchmuseum.org/stories-on-the-lawn Stories on the Lawn Performer, Host, and Producer]* (2021 - 2023)

 ## Improv Troupes
 * [[Apocalypse (troupe)|Apocalypse]] (2012)